perfsonar/docs/install_centos.rst

 In particular, you should install perfsonar-toolkit-ntp if you are not managing your ntp.conf file in some other manner.

 * **perfSONAR Core**::
+Most minimal version of perfSONAR including the tools necessary for CLI testing and inclusion in mesh testing.

     yum install perfsonar-core